-- a Communications and Engagement Manager was now in post; and - a Communications and Engagement Strategy for One Halton had been produced; - the process for funding requests had been developed and one request for funding had been received; - a One Halton Budget Statement had been produced and circulated to the Board.
+- a Communications and Engagement Manager was now in post; and - a Communications and Engagement Strategy for One Halton had been produced; - the process for funding requests had been developed and one request for funding had been received; - a One Halton Budget Statement had been produced

+and circulated to the Board.

 RESOLVED: That

-- 1. the contents of the report be noted; - 2. in consultation with the Leader, the Chief Executive | Chief Executive be given delegated authority to approve the final version of the One Halton Plan;
+1. the contents of the report be noted;

+2. in consultation with the Leader, the Chief Executive be given delegated authority to approve the final version of the One Halton Plan; Chief Executive

-- & 3.
-Communications Engagement Strategy approved; - 4. process for funding requests are noted; - 5. funding requests made in this reporting period are noted; and - 6.
-One Halton Budget Statement is noted.
+3. Communications & Engagement Strategy is approved;

+4. process for funding requests are noted;

+5. funding requests made in this reporting period are noted; and

-HWB14 PROVIDER ALLIANCE UPDATE REPORT
+6. One Halton Budget Statement is noted.

+HWB14 PRO\

-The Board received a report which provided an update on the work of One Halton Provider Alliance.
-Board Members were advised on the key decisions made to date which were around:
+Memb The Board received a report which provided an e on the work of One Halton Provider Alliance.
+Board pers were advised on the key decisions made to date were around:

-- Urgent Treatment Centres;

-- Workstreams;

-- Place Based Integration;

-- Place Based Matrix;

-- Halton Integrated Frailty Service; and

-- Place five year strategic plan One Halton Plan.
+• • • Urgent Treatment Centres; Workstreams; Place Based Integration; Place Based Matrix; Halton Integrated Frailty Service; and Place five year strategic plan - One Halton Plan.

-The Board was also updated on the proposal to merge Halton and Warrington CCG's.
-Following consultation with its GP stakeholders around a proposal, a merger application would not be submitted to NHS England because of insufficient support from members in Halton.
-The Council would continue to work with the Halton CCG to help them reduce their running costs.
+merge with applic of ins would reduc

 RESOLVED: That the report be noted.

-HWB15 SEASONAL FLU PLAN 2019/20
+HWB15 SEAS SONAL FLU PLAN 2019/20

+The Board considered a copy of a report which

 The Board considered a copy of a report which presented an Annual Flu Plan with an overview of key changes to and requirements of the annual seasonal influenza vaccination campaign for the 2019/20 flu season and implications of this for the Local Authority and health and social care partner agencies.

-RESOLVED: That

-- the Board note the content of the Annual Flu Plan and note the changes to the national flu vaccination programme for 2019/20; and - 2. each individual agency note their requirements in relation to the programme and promote flu prevention as widely as possible.

-HWB16 HOW INEQUALITIES IMPACT ON HEALTH IN HALTON

-The Board received a presentation from Ifeoma Onyia, on behalf of Public Health, which informed the Board of the national and local context on inequalities that were impacting on health outcomes for Halton's population.
+RESOLVED: That the Board note the content of the Annual Flu Plan and note the changes to the national flu vaccination programme for 2019/20; and each individual agency note their requirements in relation to the programme and promote flu prevention as widely as possible.
+HWB16 HOW INEQUALITIES IMPACT ON HEALTH IN HALTON The Board received a presentation from Ifeoma Onyia, on behalf of Public Health, which informed the Board of the national and local context on inequalities that were impacting on health outcomes for Halton's population.
 The Board considered examples of health inequalities within Wards in Halton, the benefits reducing health inequalities brought to health, social wellbeing and the economy and the work taking place within Halton to tackle health inequalities.
 RESOLVED: That the report be noted and the key health inequalities identified within the presentation be incorporated into Halton's Place Based Plan.

-Director of Public Health

-HWB17 TACKLING CHEAP ALCOHOL AND ALCOHOL HARM IN OUR COMMUNITIES

-The Board received a report of the Chief Executive and Director of Public Health, which provided an update on the work to tackle the harm caused by alcohol in communities; and sought Board support to participate with other similarly minded authorities across the North to build support amongst the public and politicians for the introduction of Minimum Unit Pricing (MUP).
+HWB17 TACKLING CHEAP ALCOHOL AND ALCOHOL HARM IN OUR COMMUNITIES The Board received a report of the Chief Executive and Director of Public Health, which provided an update on the work to tackle the harm caused by alcohol in communities; and sought Board support to participate with other similarly minded authorities across the North to build support amongst the public and politicians for the introduction of Minimum Unit Pricing (MUP).
 It was noted that alcohol was one of the biggest public health challenges faced by Halton with rising levels of harm linked to increases in consumption over the past few decades.
 Halton suffered disproportionate harm when compared to the rest of the country, with estimated costs to the NHS alone of over £10million each year.
 27% of the adult population in Halton were estimated to be drinking at increasing and higher risk levels.
 There were 2,152 hospital admissions caused by alcohol each year, with 32 adults dying as a result of alcohol consumption.
 Estimates suggested that in Halton 6,839 crimes, including thefts, criminal damage and violence were caused by alcohol each year.